 There’s no denying that despite its amazing joys, motherhood can be a stressful, anxious and tiring experience.

-Cortisol, which is the primary stress hormone, can significantly reduce your milk supply, which is why every breastfeeding moms needs to be aware of the impact that stress can have on their bodies.
+Cortisol, which is the primary stress hormone, can significantly reduce your supply, which is why every breastfeeding moms needs to be aware of the impact that stress can have on their bodies.

-And the frustrating thing about stress is that the more you worry about it – and the more you worry about your falling milk supply – the worse things usually get.
+And the frustrating thing about stress is that the more you worry about it – and the more you worry about your falling supply – the worse things usually get.

 Try developing a postpartum plan that outlines who can help you (partner, other family members, grandparents) with everything from feeding to sleep, grocery shopping and household chores.